-Full strength vegetable juice blends that contain vegetables from the same subgroup may contribute toward that vegetable subgroup.
+Full-strength vegetable juice blends that contain vegetables from the same subgroup may contribute toward that vegetable subgroup.
 Vegetable juice blends containing vegetables from more than one subgroup contribute to the "additional" vegetable subgroup.
 For example, a full-strength carrot/tomato vegetable juice blend may credit toward the "red/orange" vegetable subgroup.
 However, a full-strength vegetable juice blend containing carrots, spinach, tomato and watercress, may only credit toward the "additional" vegetable subgroup.
+Only half of the weekly vegetables may be offered in the form of full- strength juice.